POM: Prescription only medicine

 Since neither the kidney nor the liver are involved in the degradation of exogenous adenosine, Adenocor's efficacy should be unaffected by hepatic or renal insufficiency.

 As dipyridamole is a known inhibitor of adenosine uptake, it may potentiate the action of Adenocor.
-It is therefore suggested that Adenocor should not be administered to patients receiving dipyridamole; if use of Adenocor is essential, dipyridamole should be stopped 24 hours before hand, or the dose of Adenocor should be greatly reduced. (see Section 4.5 Interactions with other Medicaments and other forms of Interaction
+It is therefore suggested that Adenocor should not be administered to patients receiving dipyridamole; if use of Adenocor is essential, dipyridamole should be stopped 24 hours before hand, or the dose of Adenocor should be greatly reduced (see section 4.5).

 The occurrence of angina, severe bradycardia, severe hypotension, respiratory failure (potentially fatal), or asystole/cardiac arrest (potentially fatal), should lead to immediate discontinuation of administration.